-This FAQ is for informational purposes only.
+These frequently asked questions (FAQ) are for guidance and information purposes only.
 Only the study regulations published in the official bulletin of the Humboldt Universität zu Berlin are legally binding.
-It is still under construction.

 There is no general online option for the Master in Statistics.
 Due to the COVID-19 pandemic currently all teaching is done online, but this will change as soon as the pandemic is over/under control.